alexpaul/Xcode-Github/Xcode-Github/RepoSteps.md

 ## Steps to create repo

 1. Create Xcode Project
-1. Navigate to project in terminal and `cd folderName`
+1. Navigate to project in terminal and `cd ProjectFolder`
 1. Initialize git init to create local repository
 1. Add files to be changed and commited by running `git add filename` or `git add .` N.B be careful as to what files are being commited if doing an <b>add all</b>
 1. Add commit message by running `git commmit -m "initial commit"`